 Something we’ve been working towards is building a homebrew CPU from scratch in CPLD.
 If you’ve seen any of our “Getting Started with CPLDs” guide, you might have noticed that we’re working towards completing the ALU before we can start adding proper CPU features to it.
-This article is less about the CPLD side of things (we’ll continue with the guides) and more about the rest of what we’ve been doing.
+This article is less about the CPLD side of things and more about the rest of what we’ve been doing.

 Building things on breadboards is fine but I often find that I either need to pinch something from the design, I knock wires out of place or there’s some other reason that it gets destroyed.
 In order to get round this, I’ve started building a modular control panel for my ongoing project.
 I’ve named it….
 The Carlputer… ahem.

 The first thing I decided I just HAD to have is nipple switches (toggle switches).
 I love the look of the old Altair 8800 and wanted to have something similar so off I went to Aliexpress and ordered 100 switches for £18.
 Bargain.

 The next thing to do was build a panel for the switches to fit into.
 I was going to use some thin plywood or MDF at first but then realised that I have occasional access to a laser cutter.
 Off I went, design in hand and emerged with these lovely little panels.
 I’ve added LED holes above the switches because I thought it’d be nice to show the state of the switches.
 The other panel is for the output LEDs.
 I’ve made enough holes to expand up to 8bit but I’m only using 4bit for now.